How Much Does It Cost to Trademark a Business Name?

 Rate this post

-Registering your business name in the United States is done by filing a trademark application with the United States Patent and Trademark Office (USPTO).
+Registering your business name in the United States is done by applying with the United States Patent and Trademark Office (USPTO).
 This process allows you to stop everyone else from using the same name on a competing service or product throughout the United States.

-To determine the cost of trademarking a business name, you should know that there are two fees involved.
-The first one is the fee the USPTO charges to register a business name.
-The second fee is paid to a company or attorney who helps you prepare and submit your trademark registration application.
+To determine the cost of securing exclusive rights to a business name, you should know that there are two fees involved.
+The first one is the fee the USPTO charges for registration.
+The second fee is paid to a company or attorney who helps you prepare and submit your application.

 United States Patent and Trademark Office (USPTO) Fee